-‘Quiet Disruptor.’
-Nothing prepared me for the response to this phrase when I started using it in the summer of 2018.
-It was supposed to be a simple way to introduce myself to a new online community with Bernadette Jiwa.
+Nothing prepared me for the response to this phrase when I started using it in the summer of 2018 as a simple way to cut through the complexity that was my life at the time!

 Who am I?

-I was privileged to be an NHS chief exec in the 2000s, impacting the lives of many people in England and Wales.
-My way of leading appears to have inspired others to find new ways of creating change together, including in mental health, emergency care and use of information technology.
+I was privileged to be an NHS chief exec in the 2000s, impacting the lives of people in England and Wales.
+My approach to leading appears to have inspired others to find new ways of creating change together, including in mental health, emergency care and the use of information technology.
 And the legacy continues in people who are now leaders in healthcare in the UK and beyond.

 After leaving the NHS I qualified as an advanced professional coach in Switzerland.
-I now work with a wide range of leaders and organisations as an organisational strategist, which draws on my unusual breadth of experience prior to working in healthcare.
+Since then I have worked with a wide range of leaders and organisations as an organisational strategist and thinking partner, which draws on my unusual breadth of experience prior to working in healthcare.

 My innovative first degree in International Development, combined with my masters in Agricultural Economics and led to early research on farm diversification.
 Subsequently, I worked in education, small business management, marketing and church leadership among others.
-I’ve now come full circle and run our 40-acre valley with my husband, Steve (alpaca shepherd, podcaster and podcasting coach), where we have also created breathing space good words: for teams and individuals through our company The Waterside.
+I’ve now come full circle and run our 40-acre valley in South West Wales with my husband, Steve (alpaca shepherd, podcaster and podcasting coach), where we have also created breathing space good words: for teams and individuals through our company The Waterside.